Across Shiawassee County, individuals and groups are stepping up to #raiseUPshiawassee.

 Contact: Stephanie McClintock, (989) 723-6329, firstname.lastname@example.org

 Great Lakes Bay Health Centers Shiawassee is located at 200 Caledonia, Owosso MI 48867.
-The center provides high-quality family practical medical, dental and behavioral health care including lab services and substance use disorder treatment.
-Everyone is welcome and all insurances accepted including private, Medicaid and Medicare.
+The center provides high-quality family practice medical, dental and behavioral health care including lab services and substance use disorder treatment.
+Everyone is welcome and all insurances accepted including private insurance, Medicaid and Medicare.
 A sliding fee scale based on income is available for those without insurance with medical visits costing as little as $10.

 Contact: Hannah Marrah, (989) 729-4848, email@example.com

 We believe every child deserves a Great Start!
 Please help us raise funding to provide scholarships for families that cannot afford to send their child to preschool.
 Donate now to invest in Shiawassee County’s future!